 (Zoho)

-8. According to live chat statistics, 41% of consumers would rather live chat than talk on the phone or write emails.
+8. According to live chat statistics, 41% of consumers would rather chat than talk on the phone or write emails.

 (Help Scout)